-A total of 97 colleges and universities participated in the MSL in 2015; 88 of these schools are included in the national benchmark.
-The data from community colleges; institutions from Canada, Mexico, and Australia; and schools that did not provide random samples are not included in the national benchmark.
-The total sample size for the national dataset was 311,678 students.
+A total of 78 colleges and universities participated in the MSL in 2018; 74 of these schools are included in the national benchmark.
+The data from institutions in Canada, Mexico, Chile, and Australia; as well as any school that did not provide a random sample are not included in the national benchmark.
+Following study protocols, participating schools were asked to draw a random sample of 4,000 undergraduate students from the general student population at their institution.
+This requested size was determined based on a desired 95% confidence interval with a margin of error of ±3 or better for overall and sub-group analyses.
+It also assumes individual institutional response rates may be low.
+Institutions with undergraduate enrollments of less than 4,000 students conducted full population samples if possible.
+Some institutions selected samples lower or higher than 4,000, or lower than their full population, based on institution-specific requirements.
+The total sample size for the national dataset is 256,289 cases.
 Schools were also invited to submit comparison samples to examine relationships between this group and the school's random sample results.
-Data collected as part of comparison samples are not included in the national benchmarks.
+Data collected as part of comparison samples were also not included in the national benchmarks.

 The questionnaire was developed with a core set of measures adapted from the Socially Responsible Leadership Scale (SRLS; Tyree, 1998), which measures the core values of the social change model (HERI, 1996).
 The MSL is comprised of over 400 variables, scales, and composite measures representing students' demographics and pre-college experiences, experiences during college, and key outcome measures.
 Other leadership-related outcomes studied in the MSL include complex cognitive skills, leadership efficacy, social change behaviors, seeing alternative social perspectives, spiritual development, racial identity, resiliency, and agency.
-Please see Report Module 1 (Study Design and Methodology) for a list of the changes made to the 2015 instrument.
-The MSL Codebook provides information on scaling and value labels for all variables in the study.
-Report Module 1 (Study Design and Methodology) provides an overview of the reliability and validity of key outcome variables.
+Please see the Study Design and Methodology report for a list of the changes made to the 2018 instrument.
+The MSL Codebook, provided as a supplement to the main school report, provides information on scaling and value labels for all variables in the study.
+The Study Design and Methodology report provides an overview of the reliability and validity of key outcome variables.